Milton-Myers American Legion Post No. 65

 The Milton-Myers American Legion Post No. 65 is a historic site in Delray Beach, Florida, United States.
 It is located at 263 Northeast 5th Avenue.
 On April 20, 1995, it was added to the U.S. National Register of Historic Places.
+Some restoration work has been conducted since then on this building, a rectangular masonry and Mission Revival-style structure that has been referred to as "the Little Alamo of Delray Beach" by local residents.

-The Milton-Meyers Post was chartered by the American Legion in 1920.
-The post was named in honor of two Delray Beach residents who died while in service during World War I. The post building was constructed the next year, and was dedicated at 11:00, November 11, 1922, four years to the hour after the end of World War I. As of 2016, the building remained in use by the post, making it the oldest post in Florida that has always used the same building.
+The Milton-Myers Post was chartered by the American Legion in 1920, named in honor of two Delray Beach residents who died while in service during World War I. The post building was constructed the next year and dedicated at 11:00 a.m. on November 11, 1922, four years to the hour after the end of World War I. The building remains in use by the post, making it the oldest post in Florida that has always used the same building.